 One of the best ways to do this is to figure out if the lane is dry or wet and what that exactly means to you as a bowler.

 A wet lane can usually be pretty easy to figure out and play on but don’t get too confident!
-Some wet oil patterns actually increase the level of a lane’s difficulty due to the fact that their oil saturation is so high the ball has a hard time hooking at all!
+Some wet oil patterns increase the level of a lane’s difficulty because their oil saturation is so high the bowling ball has a hard time hooking at all!

 This difficulty comes from the fact that many high-level bowlers usually utilize a hook throw (the arch of the hook varying by bowler’s style) to approach the pocket of the pins at a better angle.
-Since dry oil patterns cause hooks to happen quickly and shorten the length of the ball’s approach many bowlers experience difficulty adjusting their style to this problem.
+Since dry oil patterns cause hooks to happen quickly and shorten the length of the bowling ball’s approach, many bowlers experience difficulty adjusting their style to this problem.